matousss/blitzreiter/README.md

 This repository contains source code for semestral work in subject BI-ARD 2023/24.
 Repository contans two [PlatformIO](https://platformio.org/) projects.

-- blitzreiter - contains code for esp controlling car robot
+- reiter - contains code for esp controlling car robot
 - beobachter - contains code for remote control

 Project also contains testing servers written in Python, which were used during development.